stonedDiscord/serverD/README.md

 **:warning:Mods can only be kicked by admins**

 ## FAQ
-- Q: Will this change my kurwa files?
+- Q: Will this change my server files?
 - A: only poker.ini
-- Q: Are there any kurwas/kurwa code?
+- Q: Are there any backdoors/malicious code?
 - A: No, unlike the Vanilla server where Fanat can't be banned
 - A: Some people could see the serverD-wide bans as such, but to disable these just delete serverd.txt and reload
 - Q: Then why is the result 3/52 on kurwaTotal?